Your Cefaly Questions Answered

 What forms of payment are accepted?

-Is it for people with episodic migraine or chronic migraine?
+Is it useful for everyone with migraine?

 Does Cefaly hurt?